vdamewood/siliko/Readme.txt

 XVCalc Overview

 XVCalc is a library for handling mathematical expressions.

+XVCalc may be copied, modified, and distributed under the terms of the GNU GPL, version 3.
+See the file License.txt for details.

-Currently it supports the following features:
+Currently XVCalc supports the following features:

 * Integer four-function calculations, such as "2 + 2", "3 * 4", "9 - 3" and
   "8 / 2".